rz295/IIB-Project/README.md

 ## Newton Descriptions

-Parameters with units inferred from Bosch Sensortec's original conversion routines are specified in Newton descriptions in the Newton descriptions repository.
+Parameters with units inferred from Bosch Sensortec's original conversion routines are specified as Newton descriptions in the Newton descriptions repository.

 ## RTL Descriptions